 But that kind of defeated the object.
 If I wanted a laptop, I could have bought a laptop.

-So I’ve been playing with it for a few months, and I’ve finally turned it into a real productivity tool, which means it has a work-related function, which means I can claim it as a business expense, safe in the knowledge that I’m not diddling the tax-man.
+Now, years later, I’ve finally turned it into a real productivity tool, which means it has a work-related function, which means I can claim it as a business expense, safe in the knowledge that I’m not diddling the tax-man.
 Which means more money for beer.

 So here’s how I use my iPad as a business productivity tool, so I can work legitimately from the coffee shop whilst lounging around like an insouciant, floppy-haired European playboy.